COVID-19 Testing at Memorial Hospital

 How do I get a COVID-19 test at Memorial Hospital?

-Except for symptomatic testing performed in our Emergency Department, all COVID-19 tests require an appointment to ensure patient safety and social distancing.
+Except for symptomatic testing, all COVID-19 tests require an appointment to ensure patient safety and social distancing.

-Pre-Operative Testing: A COVID-19 test is required for all patients scheduled for a medical procedure.
-Pre-operative testing is done by appointment, 72 hours prior to the procedure, at the Memorial Hospital Interval building located on the northern end of campus.
-Your provider will help schedule your appointment.
+- Pre-Operative Testing: A COVID-19 test is required for all patients scheduled for a medical procedure.
+Pre-operative testing is done by appointment only, 72 hours prior to the procedure, at the Scheduled COVID Testing Center located behind the hospital adjacent to our Emergency Department.
+Your surgical provider will help schedule your appointment.
 Your procedure may be rescheduled if your test result is positive.
+When you arrive, please follow the signage for COVID Testing toward the Emergency Department, proceed to the Scheduled COVID-19 Testing Lane, and wait outside.

 How do I get my test result?